bbenchoff/bbenchoff.github.io/pages/HypercubeTDMA.md

 - **Single hardware UART per node** must be remapped to different pins for different dimensions
 - **No collision detection or backoff** the links can't do CSMA elegantly

-The original Connection Machine CM-1 solved this with dedicated routing silicon: buffers, arbitration logic, and deadlock avoidance built into custom ASICs.
-This is not an option when building a machine without routers, only using microcontrollers that cost under a dollar.
+The original Connection Machine CM-1 solved this with dedicated routing silicon.
+This was an exceptionally difficult problem because Thinking Machines had to pull a Nobel laureate in Physics out of retirement to get these routers to actually _work_.
+I do not have the luxury of building custom ASICs for this project; I'm building it with microcontrollers that cost less than a dollar.

 ## The Insight

 In a hypercube, each node's address is a binary number.
 Node `0x2A3` is connected to every node that differs by exactly one bit: `0x2A2` (bit 0), `0x2A1` (bit 1), `0x2AB` (bit 3), and so on.
 To route a message from source $S$ to destination $D$, XOR the addresses:

 $$\Delta = S \oplus D$$

 The set bits in $\Delta$ tell you which dimensions to traverse.
 If bit 7 is set, the message must cross dimension 7 at some point.
 The number of set bits equals the number of hops.

-If you traverse dimensions in a fixed order — always dimension 0 before dimension 1 before dimension 2, and so on — **you get deadlock-free routing for free**.
+If you traverse dimensions in a fixed order, always dimension 0 before dimension 1 before dimension 2, and so on, you get deadlock-free routing for free.
 This is dimension-ordered routing, and it's a known result in the literature (see Bertsekas 1991).

 Divide that clock into $2n$ phases, where $n$ is the number of dimensions.
 Phase $2d$ activates dimension $d$ in the low→high direction; phase $2d+1$ activates the same dimension in the high→low direction.

-If link ownership is scheduled by dimension and direction, the routing algorithm collapses to: "wait for the right phase, then send."
+Now collapse this back to hardware.
+We have a (slowish) global clock.
+Each chip has an binary address.
+On clock phase $2d$, if that chips address bit $d$ is $0$, we map the pin for dimension $d$ connections to the hypercube UART transmit.
+On clock phase $2x+1$, and if that chips address bit $d$ is $1$, we map the pin for dimension $d$ connections to the UART receive.

+We multiplex the UART for each chips hypercube connections through time.
+That's it, that's the entire trick.
+This requires a few things:

+- A slow global clock, on the order of 1 to 10kHz.
+This is fairly easy even in a large machine because dealing with a 1kHz clock is a piece of cake.
+- A microcontroller where UART peripherals can be remapped to any pin.
+This is difficult, but there are chips that can do it.
+- Optionally, and to make things very easy, a second 'sync' clock that ensures the phase number is the same on all chips.

 ![TDMA example waveforms](/images/ConnM/TDMA.png)